d0u9/Linux-Device-Driver/08_pipe_simple_sleep/README.md

 ```

 After successfully executing the command, the previous **cat** process will be
-waken up and cant fetch the contents we just write.
+waken up and fetch the contents we just write.
 After print out the content
 to the terminal, the **cat** process sleeps again to wait for more datas.

 ---